 OK, great, but how do you get there?

-How to Drop Into flow For Easier Content Creation
+How to Drop Into Flow State for Easier Content Creation

 First, however, you need to understand the dynamics of flow state.
 Flow happens when your skills and the challenge at hand are well balanced.
 When these elements are off, flow is blocked because of one of two things: